Habrmani: Enchanted Snake

 The snake prince's mother forces the princess to fill a bucket with blood.
-Next, his mother sends the princess to the "mountain castle", and the snake prince advises his wife to compliment a dirty river and a thorny bush, to give the correct food to two animals on the way, to close an open door and open a closed one.
-After she returns to the house, as his family is gathering firewood, the snake prince and the princess decide to make their escape by riding on the horses and throwing objects to hinder their pursuers.
+Next, his mother sends the princess to the "mountain castle", where her sister lives, for her to fetch some wheat from there, since she wants to bake bread.
+The snake prince advises his wife to compliment a dirty river and a thorny bush, to give the correct food to two animals on the way, to close an open door and open a closed one.
+The princess follows her husband's instructions to the letter and returns to his mother's home, as her husband's aunt commands her servants to stop her.
+After she returns to the house, as his family is gathering firewood, the snake prince and the princess decide to make their escape by riding on the horses and throwing objects to hinder their pursuers (a speckle of salt and a bottle of water).
 Lastly, he turns the princess into a stick and himself into a snake coiled around it.
 They finally reach the princess's kingdom.